Vorgans/ldap_oauth_auth/README.md

 * Now, you can setup connect_settings.php in the config folder

+## Update dependencies

+This package partly uses league / oauth2-client and overwrites service providers with changes.
+If you have a dependencies update, please make an `php artisan LdapOauth:install` and replace only the AbstractProvider file.

 ## Feedback and Contributions

 * Feedback is welcome in the form of pull requests and/or issues.